moderndatacompany/dataos.info/docs/interfaces/workbench.md

 **Stage Performance**

 Graphically represents each stage as a flowchart.
-The information here will be available only after the execution of the query is finished.
+The information here will be available only after the execution of the query.

 ![An example of flowchart of a Stage](workbench/stage_Performance.png)